SMTG-Bham/easyunfold/docs/examples/example_si222.md

    W         : 38
    X         : 50
    \Gamma    : 73
-Unfolding had been performed - use `unfold plot` to plot the spectral function.
+Unfolding has been performed - use `unfold plot` to plot the spectral function.
 ```

 Note that in most cases one would always want to include the additional kpoints to correctly capture the effect of symmetry breaking.